-You may have heard about helping kids have a growth mindset.
-This idea, discovered by Psychologist Carol Dweck, is simple, yet has huge effects on people’s learning, motivation and ability to succeed.
-In short, a growth mindset means having the belief that everyone can learn and grow starting right from where they are.
+The concept of growth mindset has become more popular over the years since it’s development over 30 years ago by Psychologist Carol Dweck.
+The idea itself is simple, yet has huge effects on people’s learning, motivation, and ability to succeed.
+In short, a growth mindset means having the belief that everyone can learn and grow no matter where their starting point may be.
 It is the first part of the Bounceback Parenting Credo.
-Teaching our kids to have a growth mindset is great, but how powerful would it be if we as parents could take on a growth mindset about our relationship with our kids?
+Teaching our kids that higher achievement is possible is amazing, right?
+But, think about how powerful it would it be if we as parents could take on a growth mindset about our relationship with our kids?

 I’ll give you a not so subtle hint: it’s super powerful.
-Developing a growth mindset about your parenting transforms your relationships and your experience of being a parent for the better.
+Growth mindset parenting transforms your relationships and your experience for the better.

 When I first became a mom I had a mistaken belief that if I didn’t automatically know what to do, I was a bad mom.

 Over time I discovered I could enjoy parenting more and develops strong bonds with my kids by shifting my thinking.
 I began to develop a growth mindset about parenting – realizing that as parents we’re always learning.
 There’s no shame in not knowing the answer yet, and the only thing you want to avoid is closing yourself off to growth.

 Good parenting skill are not a set in stone ‘gift’ that some people have and others lack.
 Parenting skills can be learned.
 This post contains affiliate links to relevant books.

 Parenting with a Growth Mindset

 Parenting is one area we all long to get right.
 Even if we’re open to trial and error in other parts of our lives, we’d like to parent perfectly.
 And so we read and question and strive – adding one should after another to our ‘be-a-good-parent’ list.